dnotes/quickpickle/README.md

   Aside from the fact that a passed variable is much easier to think about for a compiler than custom bindings, `this` led to some sub-optimal usage in modern Javascript, including:

-  - Arrow functions couldn't be used in step definitions, or `this` wouldn't work.
+  - Arrow functions couldn't be used in step definitions or hooks, or `this` wouldn't work.
   - When using a custom world, you would have to add `(this:CustomWorldType, ...params)` in typescript files or else you wouldn't get the right types.

-  Passing a variable is cleaner, easier, clearer, and provides better support for modern JS.
+  Passing a variable is clearer and more intuitive, and provides more reliable support for modern JS.

-- **The default "world" variable contains different information about the current step.**
+### Current step info in world variable

   In CucumberJS, the default world variable contains information about the test *suite*, but not the *current step*.
 In QuickPickle, the "world" variable passed to each test step